Grand Central Airport (California)

 Grand Central Airport is a former airport in Glendale, California.
-Also known as Grand Central Air Terminal (GCAT), the airport was an important facility for the growing Los Angeles suburb of Glendale in the 1920s and a key element in the development of United States aviation.
-The terminal, located at 1310 Air Way, was built in 1928 and still exists, owned since 1997 by The Walt Disney Company as a part of its Grand Central Creative Campus (GC3).
+Also known as Grand Central Air Terminal (GCAT), the airport was an important facility for the growing Los Angeles suburb in the 1920s and a key element in the development of United States aviation.
+The terminal, located at 1310 Air Way, was built in 1928 and still exists, owned since 1997 by the Walt Disney Company as a part of its Grand Central Creative Campus (GC3).
 Three hangars also remain standing.
 The location of the single concrete 3800 ft runway has been preserved, but is now a public street as the runway was dug up and converted into Grand Central Avenue.

 The terminal building was added to the National Register of Historic Places on March 27, 2017.

 Beginnings

 The concept for the airport probably began with Leslie Coombs Brand (1859–1925), a major figure in the settlement and economic growth of the Glendale area.
-He had purchased land on the lower slopes of Mount Verdugo overlooking the city, and in 1904 built an imposing residence that became known as Brand Castle (which today houses the Brand Library).
+He had purchased land on the lower slopes of Mount Verdugo overlooking the city, and built an imposing residence that became known as Brand Castle (which today houses the Brand Library) in 1904.
 Just across the mostly dry Los Angeles River he could see the Griffith Park Aerodrome's grass field, built in 1912.
 Just three years later he decided to build his own grass airstrip below his mansion.
 He built his first hangar in 1916, put together a fleet of planes, and held fly-in parties.
 The only requirement was that guests had to arrive in their own planes and bring passengers.

 From this modest beginning, plans were soon hatched by local entrepreneurs to establish an airport with commercial possibilities a little further down below his field.
 In 1923 the 112 acre Glendale Municipal Airport opened with a 100 ft-wide paved runway 3800 ft long, and came to be renamed "Grand Central Air Terminal" when it was purchased by other venture capitalists, who expanded it to 175 acre.
 On February 22, 1929, a terminal with a control tower had been built, and was opened to much fanfare.
 Designed by Henry L. Gogerty, the intention was to construct an air terminal along the lines of a classic railroad terminal.
 It combined a style consisting of Spanish Colonial Revival with Zig-zag Moderne influences (Art Deco).
 GCAT became a major airport of entry to Los Angeles and provided the first paved runway west of the Rocky Mountains.

 Within a year, the entire enterprise was sold to the Curtiss-Wright Flying Service, managed by C. C. Moseley, a co-founder of the future Western Airlines.
 It became the city's largest employer.
 It was also at Grand Central that Moseley established the first of his private flying schools, Curtiss-Wright Technical Institute (later renamed Cal-Aero Academy).